space Skip to main content

 Additional Resources:

-Between March 2022 and March 2024, 19,220 public service employees in Washington state have received a total of $1.298 billion dollars in federal student loan forgiveness through the PSLF program.
+As of December 2024, 23,900 public service employees in Washington have received over $1.66 billion in federal student loan forgiveness through the PSLF program.

 • An overview of the PSLF program